-Business View Magazine interviews Gail Abrahams, President of AMCHAM Jamaica, as part of our focus on best practices of Caribbean businesses.
+Business View Caribbean interviews Gail Abrahams, President of AMCHAM Jamaica, as part of our focus on best practices of Caribbean businesses.

 The American Chamber of Commerce of Jamaica (AMCHAM Jamaica) was established in May 1986, in Kingston, under the auspices of the Chamber of Commerce of the United States of America (COCUSA) and the Association of American Chambers of Commerce of Latin America and the Caribbean (AACCLA), which has 28 chapters in the region and a seat on the Board of the U.S. Chamber of Commerce.
 AMCHAMs are non-profit, independent associations outside the territorial United States, formed by U.S. business people and nationals who do business with the U.S.